-In 1992, Maestro Davis was created a Commander of the British Empire for his services to British music.
-Seven years later he was made a Knight Bachelor in the New Year Honours List.
-He was honored in 1991with the Royal Philharmonic Society/Charles Heidsieck Music Award.
-He received an honorary Doctorate of Fine Arts from Knox College in Galesburg, Illinois, in 2012.
+In 1992, Maestro Davis was created a Commander of the British Empire, and in 1999 he was designated a Knight Bachelor in the New Year Honours List.
+He was awarded an honorary doctorate by Knox College in Galesburg, Illinois.

 Please do not use any unofficial biographies for appearances by Sir Andrew Davis.
 All changes must be approved in advanced by emailing email@example.com.